-- a) written examination (approx. 60 minutes) or - b) term paper (approx. 15 pages)
+- a) written examination (approx. 60 to 90 minutes) or - b) written examination (questions concerning mathematical methodology; approx. 120 minutes) or - c) term paper (approx. 15 to 20 pages) or - d) presentation (approx. 30 to 45 minutes)

 Referred to in LPO I (examination regulations for teaching-degree programmes)